chromaui/chromatic-docs/storybook.md

 Let's suppose you want to test a component named `Histogram`, that lives at `src/components/Histogram.js`.

-Simply create a file called `src/components/Histogram.stories.js` and write the following:
+Create a file called `src/components/Histogram.stories.js` and write the following:

 ```js
 // src/components/Histogram.stories.js